Environmental Crime Rates

 In recent years, major environmental crime incidents have raised concerns globally due to their detrimental impacts.
 One significant case study is the Deepwater Horizon oil spill in 2010, where millions of barrels of oil were released into the Gulf of Mexico, resulting in extensive pollution and devastating effects on marine life and coastal ecosystems.
 This incident highlighted the catastrophic consequences of industrial negligence on the environment.

-See also International Comparisons of Crime Rates
+See also Crime Rates in International Waters

 Another notorious environmental crime involves illegal wildlife trade operations, such as the trafficking of endangered species for profit.
 Poaching and smuggling activities endanger biodiversity and disrupt ecosystems worldwide.
 For example, the illegal trade in ivory tusks continues to threaten the survival of elephants in Africa, leading to a decline in their populations and posing a significant challenge to conservation efforts.